PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - Awoke to the attack and escaped with the priest via the teleportation circle in the basement.
 *Plot Information*
 - Is now at his office at Morgrave University, accompanied by the Priest, and is about to begin conducting research into the Fractured Khyber Dragonshard

-(continue as needed)
 ### Plot Actions

-Action 1: Aeren d'Cannith learns of Geralt's heritage.
+Action 1: *Aeren d'Cannith learns of Geralt's heritage.*
 - Goal: Learn more about Geralt, his parents, and the schematics.
 - Actions: Start asking contacts about schematics and wait for party's arrival.

-Action 2: *Name of significant NPC(s) or organization(s) involved*
-- Goal: X
+Action 2: *Baelen ir'Torn and the Priest make it to Sharn.*
+- Goal: Begin a deeper study on they FKD and discover its origins
+- Actions: Travel through the city safely and make it to Morgrave University.

+Action 3: *Garhorn and Blinker contacted the Clan*
+- They've been ordered to return to headquarters and await further instruction from Castar
+### Additional Notes
 - X

-(continue as needed)
-### Additional Notes
-Exposition - book and scroll passages found inside the Lighthouse:
-- Book 1 (something relating to how Liches work, introducing the concept of phylacteries)
-	- Passage
-- Book 2 (vague history about the origin of the Silver Flame)
-	- Passage
-- Scroll 1 (a few firsthand accounts of the day of mourning from Cyran refugees)
-	- Passage

 ## The Party